alanng10/class-lang/Docue/Article/Word/a.md

 Word "enter" has meaning that is inn finish.

-Word "tab" has meaning that is inn navigate.
+Word "tab" has meaning that is inn structure.

 Word "shift" has meaning that is alter.